Skip to main content

 Small-to-medium sized businesses, business groups and chambers of commerce based in the Brisbane Local Government Area can benefit from the Suburban Business Hub’s services.
 The hub doesn’t cater to any specific industry.

 There are no fees for accessing the Suburban Business Hub.
-The hub is a free co-working and event space for businesses in the Brisbane Local Government Area.
+The hub is a free co-working space for businesses in the Brisbane Local Government Area.
 All the equipment and facilities in the hub are free to use as required.

 To stay up to date on events at the Suburban Business Hub: